Salomón Rodríguez

-Ederson Salomón Rodríguez Lima (born 16 February 2000) is a Uruguayan footballer who plays as a forward for Godoy Cruz in the Argentine Primera División.
+Ederson Salomón Rodríguez Lima (born 16 February 2000) is a Uruguayan footballer who plays as a forward for Colo-Colo in the Chilean Primera División.

 Career

 Club career

 Rodríguez made his league debut for the club on 16 February 2020, coming on as a 70th minute substitute for Renato César in a 2-0 home victory over Nacional.

 On 1 February 2022, Salomón joined Argentine Primera División club Godoy Cruz on a three-year deal.

+On 17 January 2025, Rodríguez signed with Colo-Colo in the Chilean Primera División.